-John Lennon was keen to help Harrison and show gratitude for his work on Imagine, but was unwilling to perform without Yoko Ono.
+John Lennon was keen to help George Harrison and show gratitude for his work on Imagine, but was unwilling to perform without Yoko Ono.
 Harrison, however, was resolute that there would be no avant garde performances at the event.
 Lennon initially agreed, but following an argument with Ono, left New York two days before the concerts.

 Lennon later blamed Allen Klein for spreading false rumours, and suggested an alternative scenario:

 I just didn’t feel like it.
 We were in the Virgin Islands and I certainly wasn’t going to be rehearsing in New York, then going back to the Virgin Islands, then coming back up to New York and singing.

 Ono was keener than Lennon to perform at the event, even without her husband.